How to Find Storm Drains, Ponds or Other Stormwater Facilities

 Only Call 811 if You're Planning to Dig

 Call 811 before you dig.
 All utilities will be located and marked, including power, phone, gas and water.
-You can also submit a request online using the Washington Utilities Notification website for homeowners or for contractors.
+You can also submit a request online using the Washington Utilities Notification website for homeowners (click on "homeowners" button on top right of page) or for contractors.

 Types of Storm Drains | How to Identify Stormwater Facilities and Keep them Working (PDF)